 - a) There are four Honours classification grades and four undergraduate module grades.
-In the Quality Assurance Test applied to Bachelor's degrees, we check that for all classifications above Third class, the best grade(s) awarded for 60 credits of Level 3 study (or, exceptionally, Postgraduate study counted down in place of Level 3) is as good as, or better than, the class of Honours indicated by the range in which your weighted grade credit sits. - To pass the Quality Assurance Test for a first-class degree, you must have at least 60 Level 3 credits at Distinction grade. - c) To pass the Quality Assurance Test for an upper-second class degree (2:1), you must have at least 60 Level 3 credits at Grade 2 (or Merit), or the total of the 60 credit check requirement multiplied by your best grade must not exceed 120, e.g. 30 Level 3 credits at Distinction and 30 Level 3 credits at either Grade 2 (or Merit) or Grade 3. - d) To pass the Quality Assurance Test for a lower-second class degree (2:2), you must have at least 60 Level 3 credits at Grade 3, or the total of the 60 credit check requirement multiplied by your best grade must not exceed 180, e.g. at least 30 Level 3 credits at Distinction and 30 Level 3 credits at either Grade 2 (or Merit), Grade 3 or Grade 4, or at least 30 Level 3 credits at Grade 2 and 30 Level 3 credits at either Grade 3 or Grade 4. - e) If your best 60 credits at Level 3 do not meet the Quality Assurance Thresholds required for the classification in which your Weighted Grade Credit score falls, you will be awarded the lower classification.
+In the Quality Assurance Test applied to Bachelor's degrees, we check that for all classifications above Third class, the best grade(s) awarded for 60 credits of Level 3 study (or, exceptionally, Postgraduate study counted down in place of Level 3) is as good as, or better than, the class of Honours indicated by the range in which your weighted grade credit sits. - b) To pass the Quality Assurance Test for a first-class degree, you must have at least 60 Level 3 credits at Distinction grade. - c) To pass the Quality Assurance Test for an upper-second class degree (2:1), you must have at least 60 Level 3 credits at Grade 2 (or Merit), or the total of the 60 credit check requirement multiplied by your best grade must not exceed 120, eg. 30 Level 3 credits at Distinction and 30 Level 3 credits at either Grade 2 (or Merit) or Grade 3. - d) To pass the Quality Assurance Test for a lower-second class degree (2:2), you must have at least 60 Level 3 credits at Grade 3, or the total of the 60 credit check requirement multiplied by your best grade must not exceed 180, eg. at least 30 Level 3 credits at Distinction and 30 Level 3 credits at either Grade 2 (or Merit), Grade 3 or Grade 4, or at least 30 Level 3 credits at Grade 2 and 30 Level 3 credits at either Grade 3 or Grade 4. - e) If your best 60 credits at Level 3 do not meet the Quality Assurance Thresholds required for the classification in which your Weighted Grade Credit score falls, you will be awarded the lower classification.

-17.5 Calculation of Classification for 360-credit Bachelor's Degrees with Honours

-- a) To calculate your Weighted Grade Credit score for an Undergraduate Bachelor's Degree with Honours, we multiply the credit value by your grade for second or third level modules included in Stage 2 of your qualification; and we multiply the credit value by your grade x 2 for third level modules included in Stage 3 as per Tables 6.and 7 Third level credit within Stage 3 is therefore double-weighted. - b) The total Weighted Grade Credit score based on 240 credits will be between 360 and 1440.
+17.5 Calculation of Classification for 360-credit Bachelor's Degrees with Honours a) To calculate your Weighted Grade Credit score for an Undergraduate Bachelor's Degree with Honours, we multiply the credit value by your grade for second or third level modules included in Stage 2 of your qualification; and we multiply the credit value by your grade x 2 for third level modules included in Stage 3 as per Tables 6.and 7 Third level credit within Stage 3 is therefore double-weighted.